 Potatoes, prunes, sweet potatoes, carrots, bananas, green leafy vegetables, cantaloupe, and tomatoes are good sources of potassium.
 Adults should aim to get about 4,700 milligrams of potassium in their diets daily.

 The best food sources of selenium are Brazil nuts, seafood, organ meats, meat, and eggs.
-Whole grains like brown rice and cereals also contain the mineral.
+Whole grains like brown rice and cereals also contain minerals.
 Selenium deficiency is rare.

 It may occur in regions where selenium content in the soil is low, especially in those who are vegetarian or vegan.
 Selenium levels may also be low in those who suffer from HIV and in those who undergo long-term kidney dialysis.
 Dialysis removes some selenium from the blood.

-Zinc is one of the minerals that helps protect your eyes and keeps vision sharp as you age.
+Zinc is one of the minerals that help protect your eyes and keep vision sharp as you age.
 Good sources of zinc include oysters, meat, seafood, poultry, baked beans, and yogurt.
 Small amounts are found in cashews, chickpeas, cheese, oatmeal, and almonds.
 Zinc deficiency may result in reduced immunity, growth retardation, and loss of appetite.

 Severe zinc deficiency may cause diarrhea, hair loss, impotence, weight loss, slow wound healing, and mental lethargy.